How to Sit in an Interview and Get Hired

 Maintaining eye contact with the interviewer is important for a few reasons; it shows that you’re giving them your undivided attention and also that you’re trustworthy.
 However, you’ll want to strike the right balance.
 Burning holes into the interviewer with your eyes will for sure make them uncomfortable and a little creeped out.
 Avoiding eye contact altogether can make you appear shifty and aloof.

-When the interviewer is talking, throw in the occasional head nod to show that you’re actively listening.
+When the interviewer is talking, throw in the occasional head nod and smile to show that you’re actively listening.
 Always return to direct eye contact when you answer questions for the added aura of confidence.

 Mirror the interviewer’s body language

 Pay attention to the interviewer’s body language as he moves through his questions: If he sits in a more formal position, do the same.
 If he becomes more relaxed as the interview progresses, let your own posture reflect that.
 If he leans in slightly, follow suit, taking care to maintain a neutral spine and a natural flow of movement.
 Don’t overdo it, though, or he might see through you, and no perfectly practiced answer can save a bad impression.

 Beyond the interview

 Of course, knowing how to sit in an interview is only half the battle.
 You’ll want to maintain that good form once you start working, as correct posture in the office is essential to your focus, productivity, and general wellbeing.